na-proyectran/openai_realtime_client_llamaindex/README.md

 # Optional: edit OPENAI_MODEL in .env if you want a different model
 ```

+### RAG documents

+Place any text files you want indexed under `rag_docs/` in the project root.
+You can also specify another directory by setting the `RAG_DOCS_DIR`
+environment variable before running the examples.

 ## Usage

 Assuming you installed and cloned the repo (or copy-pasted the examples), you can immediately run the examples.